sudowing/cms-utilization-db/README.md

 The first planned consumer of this DB was a GraphQL service.

 [`That project`](https://github.com/sudowing/cms-utilization-graphql) uses [`prisma`](https://github.com/prisma/prisma) to provide a GraphQL API to the data.
-Unfortunately, when developing that project, it was realized that prisma currently doesn't support composite keys (although the feature is proposed for [`Datamodel v2`](https://github.com/prisma/prisma/issues/3405)).
+Unfortunately, when developing that project, I noticed that prisma currently doesn't support composite keys (although the feature is proposed for [`Datamodel v2`](https://github.com/prisma/prisma/issues/3405)).

 To resolve this in the meantime, new **auto incrementing** primary keys were defined (as `prisma_id`).
 The original keys still exist, but are no long the primary key for their respective tables.

 ---